Feura Bush, New York: Architecture

 The hamlet has mostly Victorian and Colonial residences with some modern styles as well.
 Several are historic buildings from the mid-18th century.

 Education

 The majority of Feura Bush is part of the Ravena-Coeymans-Selkirk Central School District (R-C-S).
 Children attend A.W.
 Becker Elementary School for kindergarten through fifth grade, R-C-S Middle School for sixth through eighth grade, and R-C-S High for ninth through twelfth grade.
 Small pockets of the hamlet are within the Bethlehem Central School District.
-Feura Bush also has a library, situated in a former one room school house adjacent to Jerusalem Reformed Church.
+Feura Bush also has a library, situated in a former one-room schoolhouse adjacent to Jerusalem Reformed Church.